 - any other actions that could be construed as showing intent to remain a resident of a state

-Intent is one of the most misunderstood and difficult parts of legal residency or domicile.
-While there are a number of steps that you can take to demonstrate your intent, it is the cumulative effect of these small things that adds up to the whole of determining legal residency or domicile.
+Intent is one of the most misunderstood and difficult parts of legal residency.
+There are a number of steps that you can take to demonstrate your intent.
+But it is the cumulative effect of these small things that adds up to the whole of determining legal residency.

 Just as no single action will establish your legal residence in a state, no single action automatically makes you NOT a resident.
 For example, if your PCS to Ohio, military spouses are required to obtain an Ohio driver’s license.
 That doesn’t automatically mean you give up your legal residence in a prior state.
 Rather, you would have to take several actions that demonstrate that you are changing your legal residence.

-In general, though, it’s good to keep as many things as possible tied to your state of legal residence.
-While it can often seem easier to just switch things around as you move, it is important to thoughtful about the actions that you take so that you clearly demonstrate your state of legal residence.
+In general, though, it’s good to keep things tied to your state of legal residence.
+While it can seem easier to switch things around as you move, it is important to clearly demonstrate your intent.
 It’s hard to defend your intent when you have a driver’s license from one state, a vehicle registration in a second state, you’re registered to vote in a third state, and you’re claiming a homestead tax exemption in a fourth state.

-While states are generally more generous with military members than with the civilian populations, state can and do pursue military members who are acting as if they live in one state but claiming that they live in another state.
-It can be an expensive and time-consuming battle, and you won’t win if you have taken actions that make your intent unclear.
+States can and do pursue military members who are aren’t keeping things clear.
+It can be an expensive and time-consuming battle, and you won’t win if you haven’t made your intent clear.